ThinkR-open/isc-proposal-licence/proposal_licence.md

 ### Total:

-  - Fixed: 12K, to be splitted between ThinkR & CSIRO.
+  - Fixed: 12K, to be shared between ThinkR & CSIRO.
   - Floating: 5K, to be used in case of need.

 ## Dissemination